kinecosystem/blockchain-ops/README.md

 ## Local Private Testnet

+- The [examples/](examples) directory consists of pubnet configuration files for Stellar Core and Horizon.
+- The [image/](image) directory consists of a Docker + Compose files for setting up a local testnet.
+    The fiels there also serve as a hands-on tutorial for using Stellar Core and Horizon.

 ```bash
 # initialize a new local test network with single core + horizon instances
 # see the steps in init.sh for further details